 The NEW MESODERM develops the bones (incl. bone marrow and blood cells

-), tooth dentin, periodontium, periosteum, striated muscles, cartilage, tendons
+), tooth dentin, periodontium, myocardium, striated muscles, cartilage, tendons

 , ligaments, fat tissue, connective tissue (incl. neuroglia and myelin), endocardium and heart valves, blood vessels (incl. descending aorta, external carotid artery, outer sections of the subclavian arteries, abdominal aorta, cerebral arteries), meninges, lymph vessels with lymph nodes, spleen, ovaries, testicles, corpora cavernosa (penis), kidney parenchyma, adrenal cortex, and parts of the vitreous body.
 All organs and tissues that derive from the new mesoderm are controlled from the CEREBRAL MEDULLA, which had formed underneath the cerebral cortex.